 By avoiding the use of complex mechanisms or additional actuators beyond the four motors used to drive the propellers, the proposed vehicle is capable of flying in the unfolded configuration with an efficiency nearly identical to that of a similarly designed conventional quadcopter.
-The main drawback of our design is the fact that stricter bounds must be
+The main drawback of our design (compared to a conventional quadcopter) is the fact that additional bounds must be placed on the four thrust forces such that the vehicle remains in the desired configuration during flight.
+As we will show in Sections IV-C and V-A, these bounds primarily reduce the maximum yaw torque that can be produced in the unfolded configuration, but do not otherwise significantly affect the agility of the vehicle.
+Although the vehicle controller design is marginally more complex than that of a conventional quadcopter, it has a practically identical computational complexity, and can easily be implemented on existing flight controllers.